 The consciousness supreme is the only original cosmic identity.
 All other identities are break-aways.
-The source can break-away into as many atomic and subatomic fragments as it chooses to.
-Each fragment retains the identity of the source but in reduced potency.
+The source can break away into as many atomic and subatomic fragments as it chooses to.
+Each fragment is the source but in reduced potency and altered identity.

-Even though split from the same source, every break-away fragment behaves as a distinct entity, almost as if in cosmic amnesia, unaware of its genesis and power.
-When apart, each unconsciously uses its inherent willpower to create its world – self-indulgent, sensory and samskaric, enveloped by ego, intellect and mind.
+Even though split from the same source, each break-away fragment behaves as a distinct entity, almost as if in cosmic amnesia, unaware of its genesis and power.
+When apart, each unconsciously uses its inherent mindpower to create its world – self-indulgent, sensory and samskaric, enveloped by ego, intellect, and mind.

 Break-away fragment = jivaatma

 The realisation of its true nature, its wholesomeness, makes it question the truth and existence of its ego principle.
 Knowledge of the truth leads to the recognition of the untruths of self-identification!
-The pot of clay sees the process of how it got churned from mud to pot and realises the need to get unchurned and return to the source, losing its temporary false identity that is supported by the faulty logic of ego.
+The pot of clay sees how it got churned from mud to pot and realises the need to get unchurned and return to the source, losing its temporary false identity supported by the faulty logic of ego.
 Disentangling from the ego is not a flip-on switch but a path to tread with levels to ascend.
-The process includes demystifying common beliefs, unlearning and detaching from faulty self-reflection are all part of the process.
+Demystifying common beliefs, unlearning, and detaching from faulty self-reflection are all part of the process.
 It also includes dealing with stored samskars to cleanse the pot of conditioning and engrams accumulated over multiple lifetimes.

-Ek se anek, anek se Ek signifies the process of a jivaatma’s transformation from the param-aatma and then finally back to the param-aatma.
+Ek se anek, anek se Ek signifies the process of a jivaatma’s transformation from the param-aatma to its multiple selves and then finally back to the param-aatma.

-At the stage of a mahaguru, a jivaatma qualified for merger with the param-aatma may voluntarily choose to sustain its jivaatmic hologram in partnership with maya.
+At the stage of a mahaguru, the jivaatma is qualified for merger with the param-aatma.
+Yet it may voluntarily choose to sustain its jivaatmic hologram in partnership with maya.
 Such jivaatmas may willingly opt to appear in human form to improve the condition of the world.